Brain injury survivors walk more with simple nudges, study finds

 Summary

-This study looked at whether behavioral tools like planning, reminders, and small rewards can help older adults who had a mild or moderate traumatic brain injury walk more.
-57 participants wore a Fitbit and received weekly check-ins over 12 weeks.
-The goal was to see if these simple strategies could increase walking and improve brain connectivity.
+This study looked at whether planning, reminders, and small rewards can help older adults who had a mild or moderate traumatic brain injury (TBI) walk more.
+57 participants wore a Fitbit and received weekly calls for 12 weeks.
+The goal was to see if these simple tools could increase walking and improve brain health.

 Get updates